L'Indice dei libri del mese

-L'Indice dei libri del mese (L'Indice) is an Italian monthly of cultural information.
+L'Indice dei libri del mese (L'Indice) is an Italian monthly journal of cultural information.
 Founded in 1984, it is one of the longest-running and authoritative in the field.
 Taking inspiration from internationally renowned book reviews such as The Times Literary Supplement and The New York Review of Books, L'Indice offers its readers reviews of books and the arts (each issue contains up to a hundred book reviews), and essays on current events and cultural topics starting from the most significant literary and intellectual production in Italian.

 History

-The history of L'Indice begins in October 1984, with the literary critic Cesare Cases’s words about what a book review is expected to achieve: «The essential is that the first moment, that is the description of a book’s contents, shall have the centrality it deserves.
-Connivance to the reader should not be established ... on the basis of specialistic interest nor by formal flatteries; contents only can ground it ...
-The essential is that the reader should get from the description of contents a clear idea of what the book is and of the reasons of its importance, those which have induced us to prefer it to others».
+The history of L'Indice begins in October 1984, with the literary critic Cesare Cases’s words about what a book review is expected to achieve:

 In its twenty-eight years of existence, L'Indice has always remained faithful to this program.
 It has documented the Italian book production through reviews and notices, along with surveys, columns, interviews and articles of different sorts.
 Each of its editors has left his own mark on the review: Gian Giacomo Migone (1984–90) and Cesare Cases (1990–1994) have contributed to specify the original project, whose recognizable physiognomy is indissolubly associated with Tullio Pericoli's portraits and graphics, as well as with Franco Matticchio's drawings.
 Alberto Papuzzi (1994–1999) brought special attention to the relationship between cinema and literature/essays.
 Under Luca Rastello's (2000–2001) guidance, L'Indice inaugurated a new column, "Segnali" (Signals), focusing on cultural and political changes, as well as knotty issues in the society we live in.
-Mimmo Càndito (2001-) has enriched L'Indice with “Villaggio globale” (Global Village), hosting correspondents who write about books production in Europe and worldwide.
+Mimmo Càndito (2001-) has enriched L'Indice with “Villaggio globale” (Global Village), hosting correspondents who write about book production in Europe and worldwide.